emqx/emqx-mcp-gateway/README.md

 NOTE that by configuring a server name, the MCP gateway will automatically set ACLs to constrain the MCP server to only access the MQTT topics that match the server name.

-### Configure the Server Name Filters for MCP/MQTT Clients
+### Configure the Server Name Filters for MCP-MQTT Clients

 Similarly, the MCP gateway can also configure `server name filters` for MCP clients, which allows the broker to guide the MCP clients to only connect to specific MCP servers that they are allowed to access.